inbo/tutorials/content/tutorials/qgis_forms/index.md

 layer = QgsVectorLayer("Point", layer_name, layer_provider)
 ```

-> **Note**
+{{% callout note %}}
->
+Layers are the central connection between your data storage and the user interface.
-> Layers are the central connection between your data storage and the user interface.
+They hold attributes in an attribute table (the data), and control data entry and visualization via their *layer properties*.
-> They hold attributes in an attribute table (the data), and control data entry and visualization via their *layer properties*.
+{{% /callout %}}

-Note that you will not see your layer on the project unless you add it via `project.addMapLayer(layer)`.
+You will not see your layer on the project unless you add it via `project.addMapLayer(layer)`.
 However, right now, the layer is initialized and empty, and I will add it after finishing all preparation.
-This is a general pattern of how PyQGIS works: you create an object, manipulate/fill/style it, and then associate it to the appropriate structure.
+This is a general pattern of how PyQGIS works: you create an object, manipulate/fill/style it, and then associate it to the appropriate upstream structure.

 ## Attributes, Fields, and Features

 One of the first things to check on your layers is the **attribute table**.

 <!--
-TODO: screenshot
+OPTIONAL: screenshot? -> I do not have a nicely filled one yet.
 -->

 Data in the layers is organized in **fields** (columns).